 Tags: bugs, Chrome, trick

-- remember user name in chrome
+- remembering usernames in google chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7